hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 ```
 Once the iLOrest cache points to your mockup server, you can use this Redfish client tool to query the mockup.

-> **NOTE** If you use the `login` iLOrest commands, the cache will be overwritten.
+> NOTE: If you use the `login` iLOrest commands, the cache will be overwritten.
 If you use the `logout` command, the cache will be erased.

 ## Conclusion

-To learn and test the Redfish API, The DMTF provides two very useful tools to create Redfish mockups and simulate a live service.
-They are easy to install and use and their quality is a good.
-In addition, from my personal experience, I found the maintainers of these active GithHub projects very responsive to address quality issues and proposed enhancements.
+To learn and test the Redfish API, the DMTF provides two very useful tools to create Redfish mockups and simulate a live service.
+They are easy to install and use, and their quality is good.
+In addition, from my personal experience, I found the maintainers of these active GitHub projects very responsive to address quality issues and proposed enhancements.

 I presented only iLOrest to query this Redfish simulator, but many other Redfish clients can be used, like the ones mentioned in this [video](https://youtu.be/ur9UKRV_0S8).